SimonPinches/EIRENE/README.md

 EIRENE is an open source code and we are very happy to accept contributions.
 Please refer to the [contributing guide](CONTRIBUTING.md) for more details.

-## Legal aspects

-The EIRENE public licence is contained in the same directory in the "EPL.md" file.

-The EIRENE code primary application domain is linear kinetic transport, mainly to study interaction of neutral gas and radiation with magnetized plasmas.

-The EIRENE code is a continuously updated "moving target", developed at Forschungszentrum Jülich GmbH (FZJ) mainly for own scientific applications.

-The EIRENE team at FZJ is not a "code provider".
-We do not offer technical and 3rd party support at the level which would be necessary for such a complex numerical tool.

-For this reason no download of EIRENE as ready-to-use software is foreseen.

-On the other hand, EIRENE is an open source code, which we are happy to provide and jointly employ within projects and collaborations of mutual interest.